 Months of entry

 The Open University Business School is a leading international management school with the largest management education programme in Europe.
 Research is at the heart of our activities, underpinning our teaching, consultancy, advisory and policy work.
-Our research is based around these research centres:

-- Innovation in Teaching and Learning (InTEL)
+- Centre of Innovation in Teaching and Learning (InTEL)

-- Public Understanding of Finance (PUFin)
+- The True Potential Centre for the Public Understanding of Finance (PUFin)

-- Centre for Research into Information, Surveillance and Privacy (CRISP)
+- Centre for Policing Research and Learning

 Our themes include traditional business disciplines and newer areas such as social marketing, social enterprise and management learning.
 Working in collaboration with institutions around the world, our research involves extensive engagement with professional practice in business and management and offers wider benefits to society.